 So, what is a VPN?
 In recent years the privacy software business has taken off in earnest, and no longer do VPNs seem like they're just for geeks in V for Vendetta masks lurking on the darkweb.
 Now, you'll find them on tens, if not hundreds of millions of devices worldwide.

-A virtual private network (VPN) allows remote users to securely connect to a private server from any location.
-For example, employees on the road or working from home can use VPNs to securely connect to the office network from their laptops.
-Large companies with offices spanning multiple locations use VPNs to ensure a secure and universal network for all office sites.
+In essence, a virtual private network allows remote users to securely connect to a private server from any location.
+That often includes employees on the road or working from home, who can use VPNs to securely connect to the office network from their laptops.
+Large companies with offices spanning multiple locations also use VPNs to ensure a secure and universal network for all office sites.

-Then there are commercial VPN services, which let people who wants to camouflage their locations or secure their transmissions connect to the internet via private servers.
+On top of those fairly dreary business uses, there are also commercial VPN services.
+These allow individuals to camouflage their locations, secure their transmissions and access restricted websites by connecting to the internet via private servers.

-- Read more: Discover all of today's best VPN services
+- Discover all of today's best VPN services

 The purpose of VPNs

 VPNs can connect multiple sites over tremendous distances, similar to a wide area network or WAN.

 However, VPNs are used to extend Intranets — large private networks — worldwide and provide access to a wider user base.
 Educational institutions such as universities use VPNs to connect campuses and students to university machines.

 MORE: Check out our favorite Free VPN services